Autonomous Region of the Azores

 Birding the Azores

 Transport between the islands is straightforward except in the winter months when schedules are frequently disrupted by the weather.
 All the islands have airfields, with flights to Lisbon and a few other international sites departing from Terceira and Sao Miguel.
 Inter-island flights are operated by TAP and SATA.
 Ferries operate within the central group year-round and more extensively in the summer season.
-There are direct flights to The Azores from Scandinavia but mostly flights involve changing in Lisbon, sometimes involving an overnight stay.
-During the main tourist season at least it is possible to fly between The Azores and Madeira.
+Most flights to and from the islands are via Lisbon, although there are direct flights between the Azores and Madeira.

 Prices on the islands are comparable with mainland Portugal.
 Roads are generally good, and there is a wide variety of accommodation available.
 The main tourist season finishes in September, when the weather becomes less settled.